Analyst Ratings for Dun & Bradstreet Corp. (DNB)Updated: 2017-07-28

 Another thing investors often look at is the level of agreement among analysts' revisions.
 0 analysts made positive revisions to their quarterly estimates over the past month, which can be compared to the 0 analysts that decreased their estimates.
 Over the same time period, 0 analysts revised their FY earnings estimates upwards, while 0 analysts made negative revisions to their fiscal year's estimates.

 Analysts estimate earnings of DNB to grow at a rate of 193 percent.
 It's possible to gain additional insight about growth valuation of a company by looking at the PEG ratio.
 Investors like to see smaller values for the PEG ratio, because that is often interpreted as the company being fairly priced relative to its growth rate.
 People often look for the PEG ratio to be under 1, even though it may be more relevant to compare the ratio to that of a firm's competitors.
 DNB has a PEG ratio of 0.24.

-DNB has a 52-week high of 141.57 and a 52-week low of 100.46.
-Currently the stock is 10.36 percent higher than its low, and below the high by 21.69 percent.
+DNB has traded between a high of 141.57 and a low of 100.46 over the past year.
+Today's price is 10.36 percent above the 52-week low, and 21.69 percent below the high.
 DNB has a price/earnings ratio of 46.91.
 Investors typically compare the P/E ratio to a company's peers in the industry.
 The DNB value stock report compares DNB to some of its peers using value stock charts.
-The market cap of DNB is $4.13 billion.
+The stock has a market capitalization of $4.13 billion.
 DNB is estimated to release their earnings results for the quarter on 0000-00-00, days from today.